Chrome Dreams: Album history

 According to Shakey, in 1977 Chrome Dreams was first compiled onto an acetate which was subsequently copied and widely circulated by bootleggers in the 1990s.
-Chrome Dreams was initially set for a worldwide release on 4 Feb 1977.
+Chrome Dreams was initially set for a worldwide release on February 4, 1977.
 This delayed the release of Young’s triple compilation album Decade.
 The album takes its name from a sketch on a studio tape reel.
 Young said, "What Chrome Dreams really was, was a sketch that Briggs drew of a grille and front of a '55 Chrysler, and if you turned it on its end, it was this beautiful chick...I called it Chrome Dreams."
 The 2023 official release has artwork similar to this description, but is credited to musician Ronnie Wood.

-Chrome Dreams was initially set for a worldwide release on 4 Feb 1977.
-This delayed the release of Young’s triple compilation album Decade into the late summer.
 On October 23, 2007, Neil Young released a new album titled Chrome Dreams II.
-On June 30, 2023, he announced that Chrome Dreams would be released that August 11.
+On June 30, 2023, he announced that Chrome Dreams would be released on August 11.